Wiener--Ito integral representation in vector valued Gaussian stationary random fields: The diagram formula for the product of multiple Wiener--It o integrals

 Next I consider a diagram~$\gamma$ which yields one of the terms in the sum expressing the product of these two Wiener--It\^o integrals.
 I take the diagram which has two edges, one edge connecting the vertices $(1,2)$ and $(2,4)$, and another edge connecting the vertices $(1,3)$ and $(2,1)$.
 Let us calculate which Wiener--It\^o integral corresponds to this diagram~$\gamma$.

-Next I take this diagram~$\gamma$, and I show not only the indices and colours of its vertices, but for each vertex I also tell which value $T_\gamma(k)$ it equals.
+In the next step I take this diagram~$\gamma$, and I show not only the indices and colours of its vertices, but for each vertex I also tell which value $T_\gamma(k)$ it equals.
 Here $T_\gamma(k)$ is the function defined in formula~(\ref{6.10}).

 \psfrag{(1,1),2}{$(1,1)=T_\gamma(1),2$} \psfrag{(1,2),3}{$\;\; (1,2)=T_\gamma(4),3$} \psfrag{(1,3),5}{$\quad \;\;(1,3)=T_\gamma(5),5$} \psfrag{(2,1),1}{$(2,1)=T_\gamma(7),1$} \psfrag{(2,2),5}{$(2,5)=T_\gamma(2),5$} \psfrag{(2,3),4}{$(2,3)=T_\gamma(3),4$} \psfrag{(2,4),2}{$(2,4)=T_\gamma(6),2$}